microsoft/mu_basecore/Docs/feature_memory_protection.md

 amount of memory accesses for which the address translation is outside the TLB.

 ### Non-Stop Mode
-In the case of Non-Stop mode being enabled for either [PcdHeapGuardPropertyMask](#PcdHeapGuardPropertyMask) or [PcdNullPointerDetectionPropertyMask](#PcdNullPointerDetectionPropertyMask), two exception handlers are registered.
+In the case of Non-Stop mode being enabled for either [HeapGuardPolicy](#HeapGuardPolicy) or [NullPointerDetectionPolicy](#NullPointerDetectionPolicy), two exception handlers are registered.
 The first handler runs whenever the heap guard or null pointer page absences trigger a [#PF](#Page-Fault-Exception-(AKA-#PF)).
 If Non-Stop mode is enabled for this type of [#PF](#Page-Fault-Exception-(AKA-#PF)), the absent page(s) are temporarily set to be present and a